This is me, in front of a math-bug— but it is not my math-bug! If it is yours, I would love to hear from you.

 I am helping to organize this year's Mathematics Project at Minnesota, a four-day workshop in January for UMN undergraduates that come from groups traditionally underrepresented in mathematics.

-In July 2019, I will present a poster at FPSAC in Ljubljana, Slovenia.
+July 2019: Presenting a poster at FPSAC in Ljubljana, Slovenia.

 Recent Past Travel: